jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 Feel free to use [jackokring/efsw](https://github.com/jackokring/efsw) if you don't want to go through the `Makefile` generation of targets you don't have access to.
 It is the best CI solution for me.
 The evil Lua is put to for such a nice little embedable lingo.
 Maybe ...

+So some hot key functions to limit usage in the ANSI keyboard MIDI input context. **QMK** input devices rock.
+I've got a board someday to MX blue.
+The parameters need a `Module` or `ParamWidget` and so then only allow `Hover` and `Select` of the `AFK-'48` set.
+This reserves space and tab and the function set not on **Chromebook** and ANSI-60.
+Alt `\` and `#` are removed too as they're internationally renowned.
+I do find AltGr+U a Unicode funny in the ANSI marking.